Bandwidth/bandwidth.github.io/voice/methods/calls/putCallsCallIdRecording.md

 {% method %}
-## Pause or resume recording on an active Call
+## Pause or resume a recording on an active Call
-Pause or resume recording on an active phone call.
+Pause or resume a recording on an active phone call.

 ### Request URL
 <code class="post">PUT</code>`https://voice.bandwidth.com/api/v2/accounts/{accountId}/calls/{callId}/recording`